greenelab/cimr-d/README.rst

-Cloning the full repository will not download all data stored in the cimr-d AWS S3 bucket.
+Cloning the full repository will not download all data stored in the `cimr-d` Google Cloud Storage bucket.
 So you may safely clone the repository to keep a local copy of the catalog::

     git clone git@github.com:greenelab/cimr-d.git